Modern Retellings of Classic Novels

 The Book Girls Say…

-We really enjoyed Eowyn Ivey’s The Snow Child, and we can’t wait to once again visit the mythical landscapes of Alaska in her new novel that’s is a twist on Beauty and the Beast mixed with Alaskan mythology.
-While some have classified this book as fantasy, but others say it’s more accurately described as magical realism.
+We really enjoyed Eowyn Ivey’s The Snow Child, and we can’t wait to once again visit the mythical landscapes of Alaska in her new novel, which is a twist on Beauty and the Beast mixed with Alaskan mythology.
+While some have classified this book as fantasy, others say it’s more accurately described as magical realism.
 And keep in mind that it’s darker than the Disney interpretation.

 Jane of Austin book cover